 GIS and Data Services

 The GIS/Data Lab is now available for in-person use.
-We are still continuing to provide virtual access to the lab but the service may phase-out in near future.
+We are still continuing to provide 24/7 access to the virtual lab for the users who need remote computing needs.
 The lab is equipped with GIS, data science and statistical software.
-The list of software can be found here.

 Visit the GIS Lab on the 6th floor of McKeldin Library, Room 6119.